Oh the joys of our everyday pace of life. Things get hectic and can easily go out of control if we snooze for a second.

 Enter… brain dump lists! *insert TA-DAH sound effect here*

 I don’t even know where to begin telling you how much starting a bullet journal and having a brain dump list has helped me!
 So I thought I could lend you a hand with a few tips if your mind feels overwhelmed, messy and all over the place.
 Make a cuppa, grab a piece of paper, a pen and read on.
-Let’s declutter your mind together.
+Let’s figure out how to declutter your mind together.

 My mind and my computer have a lot in common.